ME-ICA/multi-echo-data-analysis/_sources/content/TE_Dependence.md

 # BOLD, non-BOLD, and TE-dependence with tedana

-## Make figures and examples for dependence metric calculation

 This notebook uses simulated T2*/S0 manipulations to show how TE-dependence is leveraged to denoise multi-echo data.

 The equation for how signal is dependent on changes in S0 and T2*: